biolink/biolink-model/docs/index.md

      * [phenotypic state](phenotypic_state.md) - in experiments (e.g. gene expression) assaying diseased or unhealthy tissue, the phenotypic state can be put here, e.g. MONDO ID.
 For healthy tissues, use XXX.
      * [population context qualifier](population_context_qualifier.md) - a biological population (general, study, cohort, etc.) with a specific set of characteristics to constrain an association.
      * [predicate](predicate.md) - A high-level grouping for the relationship type.
 AKA minimal predicate.
 This is analogous to category for nodes.
-     * [publications](publications.md) - connects an association to publications supporting the association
-     * [qualified predicate](qualified_predicate.md) - predicate to be used in an association when subject and object qualifiers are present and the full reading of the statement requires a qualification to the predicate in use in order to refine or  increase the specificity of the full statement reading
+     * [qualified predicate](qualified_predicate.md) - Predicate to be used in an association when subject and object qualifiers are present and the full reading of the statement requires a qualification to the predicate in use in order to refine or  increase the specificity of the full statement reading.
+This qualifier holds a relationship to be used instead of that  expressed by the primary predicate, in a ‘full statement’ reading of the association, where qualifier-based  semantics are included.
+This is necessary only in cases where the primary predicate does not work in a  full statement reading.
      * [qualifiers](qualifiers.md) - connects an association to qualifiers that modify or qualify the meaning of that association
      * [quantifier qualifier](quantifier_qualifier.md) - A measurable quantity for the object of the association
      * [reaction balanced](reaction_balanced.md)